portfoliotree/alphavantage/specification/README.md

 For now the code in ../query is implemented by hand.

 The current specifications are layed out as follows:
-- compound_words.json: has a list of compound words that exist in the documentation.
-Specifying them here will help make nice Go/Typescript... identifiers.
-- initialisms.json: in Go we prefer `ID` (public) or `id` (private) to `Id` when capitalizing acronyms.
-Specifying them here will also help with generating identifiers.
 - query_parameters.json: many of the parameters are shared across query functions.
-Specifying them here allows a single source of truth for what a "symbol" is.
+Specifying them here allows a single source of truth for what a "symbol" is
-- function/*.json: each of these files contains a list of function=X specifications and the additional query parameters supported by X.
+- function/*.json: each of these files contains a list of function=X specifications and the additional query parameters supported by X
+- identifiers.json: maps string literals from the API (column names, query parameter keys or query parameter values) to Go identifiers

 The Go files specification.go and specification_test.go help with structural and referential integrity of the JSON files.